okx/Deploy/testnet/resync-rpc-node.md

-When your permissionless RPC encounters a mismatch, you can use this method to restore it.
+When your permitssionless RPC encounters a mismatch, you can use this method to restore it.

 ## 1 Stop xlayer-sync and xlayer-rpc services
 ``` bash